 - Have a medical check-up at least yearly.
-This should include a blood pressure check and urine test. - Have a blood test for kidney function (BUN, creatinine) and electrolytes (blood salts and minerals) at your first long-term follow-up visit (at least 2 years after completing cancer treatment), and then a blood test for creatinine yearly.
-If problems are detected, follow your health care provider's recommendations. - If you have high blood pressure, protein in the urine, or other signs of worsening kidney problems, you should have an evaluation by a nephrologist (kidney specialist).
+This should include a blood pressure check and urine test. - Have a blood test for kidney function (BUN, creatinine) and electrolytes (blood salts and minerals) at your first long-term follow-up visit (at least 2 years after completing cancer treatment), and then yearly testing to monitor kidney function. - If you have high blood pressure, protein in the urine, or other signs of worsening kidney problems, you should have an evaluation by a nephrologist (kidney specialist).